MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/mde-govern.md

 Defender for Cloud Apps enables you to block access to unsanctioned apps by using Defender for Endpoint.
 You can block all devices in your organization, or block specific device groups.

 > [!NOTE]
-> The option to block specific device groups via include or exclude is in **Preview** mode.
-To use it, make sure to enable [cloud app blocking with Defender for Endpoint](mde-govern.md#how-to-enable-cloud-app-blocking-with-defender-for-endpoint).
+> To use this feature, make sure to enable [cloud app blocking with Defender for Endpoint](#how-to-enable-cloud-app-blocking-with-defender-for-endpoint).

 ### Prerequisites for blocking apps with Defender for Endpoint